nextcloud/documentation/developer_manual/app/tutorial.rst

 ----------
 A unit test is a test that tests a class in isolation.
 It is very fast and catches most of the bugs, so we want many unit tests.

 Because ownCloud uses :doc:`Dependency Injection <container>` to assemble your app, it is very easy to write unit tests by passing mocks into the constructor.
-A simple test for the update method can be added by adding this to **ownnotes/tests/unit/controller/NoteControllerTest.php**:
+A simple test for the update method can be added by adding this to **ownnotes/tests/Unit/Controller/NoteControllerTest.php**:

 .. code-block:: php

     <?php
-    namespace OCA\OwnNotes\Controller;
+    namespace OCA\OwnNotes\Tests\Unit\Controller;

     use PHPUnit_Framework_TestCase;